react-page/react-page/README.md

 ## Examples

-We included some [examples](examples/) which are a good starting point if you want to familiarize yourself with the editor.
+Here are some [examples](examples/) that are a good starting point if you want to familiarize yourself with the editor.
-To run the examples, use one of the following commands.
+To run the examples, use one of the following commands:

 ```
 $ npm run dev